v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 Travis was a math whiz with a degree in Computer Science?!
 He was more similar to me than I thought, and easier to relate to.
 If I knew him in school, I'd consider him a fellow nerd.

-Uber was not his first company.
+Uber was not Travis's first company.
 He founded two peer to peer file sharing companies before he worked for Uber - Scour and Red Swoosh.
-Let's look at the crises that Travis dealt with at these companies:
+Let's look at the quandries that Travis dealt with at these companies:

 > At one point, when Red Swoosh was running out of money, an employee dipped into the company’s payroll tax withholdings—money a company reserves to pay the IRS the taxes it owes—to fund operations.